jeandi7/prologzanzibar/README.md

 >
 > view(X,Y) :- reader(X,Y) ; edit(X,Y).

-> RBAC Model becames set of rules in Prolog and is a set of relations in Zanzibar
+> RBAC Model becames set of rules in Prolog and is a set of relations in Zanzibar.

 # Data example in Zanzibar format